ngimb64/Screenshot-Assistant/README.md

 > This program runs on Windows and Linux, written in Python 3.8

 ## Installation
-> Once Python is installed, run the setup.py script to install external modules.
+- Run setup.py <env name> to build virtual environment, any packages in packages.txt will be installed in the created venv.
+- Once virtual env is built traverse to the Scripts directory in the environment folder just created.
+- In the Scripts directory, execute the "activate" script to activate the virtual environment.

 ## Purpose
 > This is a simple, functional program designed automate gathering screenshots.